workfloworchestrator/example-orchestrator/README.md

 ```

 Finally, the payload is used to generate a dictionary as expected by
-that Netbox API endpoint.
+that NetBox API endpoint.
 Notice that the names of the fields of the
-Netbox payload have to match the names of the fields that are expected
+NetBox payload have to match the names of the fields that are expected
-by the Netbox API.
+by the NetBox API.

 ```python
 def _create_object(payload: NetboxPayload, endpoint: Endpoint) -> int: